Redocly/redocly-cli/docs/commands/join.md

 ## Options

+{% admonition type="warning" name="Important" %}
+The `join` command is run without using decorators and preprocessors.
+If you need to apply decorators or to preprocess the input files before joining them, use separate chained commands.
+{% /admonition %}

+{% admonition type="tip" %}
+{% /admonition %}

 | Option                             | Type     | Description                                                                                                                                                                                                |
 | ---------------------------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | apis                               | [string] | **REQUIRED.** 1.
 Array of paths to API description files that you want to join.
 At least two input files are required.<br />2.
 A wildcard pattern to match API description files within a specific folder. |